 Glasgow still won the

 The event at the Surrey Cricket Ground on the Saturday was, of course, the annual clash with England.
 The match finished in a 2-2 draw.
-Joe Taylor, Jamie Weir, Billy McKinnon, Harry McNeil and Tom Highet played in the Scots side.
+Joe Taylor, Jimmy Weir, Willie Mackinnon, Harry McNeil and Tom Highet played in the Scots side.
 McNeil scored Scotland’s first goal.

 On the Monday after the international match, Queen’s Park travelled to Nottingham for a return match with Notts County at Trent Bridge.
 The 2,000 spectators were treated to an exciting contest which ended in a 1-1 draw.
-Widdowson scored for Notts and Queen’s equalised through Thomas Lawrie, after good work by Harry McNeil and Billy McKinnon.
+Sam Widdowson scored for Notts and Queen’s equalised through Tom Lawrie, after good work by Harry McNeil and Willie Mackinnon.
 Harry McNeil seems to have created quite an impression with the local fans.
-The Nottinghamshire Guardian reported “After the match many of the players were cheered, and McNeile received quite an ovation”.
+The Nottinghamshire Guardian reported - “After the match many of the players were cheered, and McNeile received quite an ovation.”

 Queen’s Park returned to winning ways on the following Saturday with a 2-0 win over Rovers at